The funnel is dead, and the inbound methodology has completely shifted to the flywheel framework.

 Bottom line: adoption was slow with inbound marketing.
 It's currently slow with smarketing.
 And this pattern will continue with the flywheel.

 Most of the market will take years to catch on.
-By the time they do, their competitors who are using the flywheel framework will already leave them in dust.
+By the time they do, their competitors who are using the flywheel framework will already have left them in the dust.

 The Blue Ocean Awaits